 Some say that during the Second World War, the Crown Jewels were secretly taken to Montreal in Canada, along with gold bullion from the Bank of England, for fear of being ransacked during a German invasion.

 The tower has also served as a weapons warehouse, a menagerie, a public archive, a Royal Mint, and an observatory.

 Numerous bridges needed to be built to expand the city to the other side of the River Thames.
 The government decided to create a great new drawbridge in 1875 to avoid disrupting waterborne traffic.
 Powered by steam engines and pressurized water cylinders, the system was revolutionary at the time.

 A corresponding museum, located in the two towers around the bridge, explains how this novel system works.
-Also, a 42-meter high glass walkway has been installed which allows visitors to peer down at the traffic, pedestrians, and boats of the Thames below.
+Also, a 42-meter high glass walkway has been installed which allows visitors to cross with the audioguide (audioguides) and to peer down at the traffic, pedestrians, and boats of the Thames below.